-In 2020, I have decided to invite each month one of the world’s most renowned-scholars to publish a guest post.
-I am incredibly happy and honored by their contributions.
+I am incredibly happy and honored to introduce a new series in which, every month of the year 2020, I will publish guest articles written by several of the world’s most renowned antitrust scholars.
 These posts are covering topics of their choice, the only constraint being that the writing must be original, and adopt a more relaxed tone than usual.

-The first post – for the month of January – is authored by Herbert Hovenkamp, James B. Dinan University Professor, University of Pennsylvania Law School and the Wharton School.
+The very first article is authored by Herbert Hovenkamp, James B. Dinan University Professor, University of Pennsylvania Law School and the Wharton School.
 It deals with “The Meaning Of Antitrust’s Consumer Welfare Principle“.
 I am confident that you will enjoy reading it as much as I did.
 Thanks again, Herb!

 All the best, Thibault Schrepel